-Online Learning vs Traditional Learning: Considerations for Educators and Students
+Online Learning vs. Traditional Learning: Considerations for Educators and Students

 The National Center for Education Statistics and the U.S. Department of Education revealed that in 2018, nearly six million students were enrolled in online learning courses at degree-granting, post-secondary institutions in the U.S.

-What is Traditional Learning?
+What Is Traditional Learning?

-“[For example], I appreciate that the pilots who are flying me across the country have some in-person training experience.
-I appreciate the experts who prepare my food in the restaurants I eat at have some in-person training experience.
-There will always be opportunities for in-person learning,” she says.
+“I appreciate that the pilots who are flying me across the country have some in-person training experience.
+I appreciate that the experts who prepare my food in the restaurants I eat at have some in-person training experience.
+There will always be opportunities for in-person learning,” Glova says.

-Advantages of Traditional Learning
+The Advantages of Traditional Learning

 Creates good routines: For many children and young adults, the discipline of following a daily school schedule establishes important routines and sets them up for success as a working adult.

 Hands-on examples: Educators have the opportunity to provide students with real life examples they can touch and interact with.
 This is a crucial element for hands-on learners.

 Teaches good social skills: The idea of being put into a class with people of all different backgrounds and personality types allows for countless social opportunities that you won’t necessarily experience in an online format.